-- The programme will provide students with exciting opportunities to lead a healthy lifestyle by choosing from a variety of roles and activities in which to participate in physical - There are also opportunities to achieve coaching and officiating qualifications. - Students have a choice to participate in a variety of sports either competitively or recreationally.
+- The programme will provide students with exciting opportunities to lead a healthy lifestyle by choosing from a variety of roles and activities in which to participate in physical activity. - Pupils will participate in a Sports Leadership Programme. - Students have a choice to participate in a variety of sports either competitively or recreationally.